eduardosantoshf/pde/website/docs/relatorio.md

 * Finish a first version of the State of the Art;
 * Continue developing the micro-service for Openslice;
 * Continue reading papers about Network Slicing.

+## Sprint 4

+Presentation date: 19/12/2023

+### Work done / results

+* Continued writing the SoA;
+* Read some papers about Software-Defined Networking (SDN), as new requirements for the solution appeared;
+* Searched about TeraFlowSDN, a cloud-native SDN controller, which will be used in the communication between network components to provide E2E network slicing.

+### Future work / challenges

+* Finish writing the SoA;
+* Begin theimplementation of network slicing mechanisms for Openslice.